 |Mathematics: Calculus I and Calculus II|

 |Science: General Chemistry (w/lab), Engineering Physics I, and Biology (w/lab - equivalent to BIO 1510)|

 |English: Basic Composition|

-Candidates for the Bachelor of Science degree must complete 130 credits of coursework, including the University General Education requirements.
+Candidates for the Bachelor of Science degree must complete 123 credits of coursework, including the University General Education requirements.
+A maximum of 35 credits of Competencies, Group Requirements, and Wayne Experience Requirements (WE) shall comprise the General Education Program.
+Wayne Experience (WE), is a one credit course required of all first year students.
 Forty-eight credits of coursework must be in engineering sciences or engineering design.
 Most courses offered by other engineering departments count toward this forty-eight engineering credit requirement.
 Note: BME 2010, BME 2070, BME 4010, and BME 5070 count as life science courses and not engineering courses.
 All course work must be completed in accordance with the academic procedures of the University and the College of Engineering governing undergraduate scholarship and degrees.
 All prerequisite coursework must be completed; any waivers to listed prerequisite courses must be approved by the Undergraduate Program Chairperson.
 In compliance with the academic requirements of the College of Engineering, students must earn a grade of C- or higher in all courses applied to the B.S.B.M.E. degree requirements.
 The 8-semester curriculum for the program is provided below.
 Students interested in attending medical or dental school after graduation may add any remaining pre-professional requirements into their curriculum with minimal difficulty.

 Biomedical Engineering Curriculum